danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 (non-directory, non-special) file.
 It returns the given `path` for logical-true and void for logical-false.

+`path` is expected to be a string identifying a relative file path within the module's file hierarchy.

 #### `intraLoad(loader, path) <> . | void`

-This loads and evaluates an intra-module file.
-The `path` is expected to be a list of strings identifying a relative file path within the module's file hierarchy.
-The final name in `path` should *not* have a file suffix (such as `.sam` or `samb`).
+This loads and evaluates an intra-module file. `path` is expected to be a string identifying a relative file path within the module's file hierarchy.
+The final name component in `path` should *not* have a file suffix (such as `.sam` or `samb`).

 This function will only ever load a given path once.
 If the same path is requested more than once, whatever was returned the first time